libraryofcelsus/AetherNode/README.md

 **Changelog:**
+- 11/29 Added Option to set max vram with Exllamav2
 - 11/28 Added Alpaca Formating
 - 11/27 Added an Injection Prompt option that will inject a prompt before every system prompt for all calls.
 - 11/23 Changed Truncation to not effect system prompt for exllamav2 version